fjp/fjp.github.io/collections/_design-patterns/command_pattern.md

     <figcaption>Encapsulate methods into Command objects with the command pattern: store them, pass them around, and invoke them when needed.</figcaption>
 </figure>

+The following example is a remote control with multiple slots, where each slot has a corresponding on/off button.
+Each button will have its own command object assigned.
+The command object know which actions to call on the receiver.

 The `Command` interface has one `execute()` method:

 {% highlight java %}